What is wing foiling ?

 Wing foiling you really have to learn

 For most people it takes a while before they have mastered the wing foiling properly.
+Based on our experiene on average people need 5 to 6 lessons before they are able to foil in a stable way.
 We know from experience that there are three challenges;

 - You have to find your balance on a relatively small board, without your rig being attached to your board